-Policy statement and procedures
+Policy statement and procedures Adopted May 2009

 The University will follow the requirements of the Office of Management and Budget (OMB) the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, known as the Uniform Guidance or 2 CFR 200 and other applicable federal regulations with respect to financial reporting.
 Uniform Guidance Subpart D §200.327-.329 set forth procedures for monitoring and reporting the grantee’s financial and program performance and list the standard reporting forms.